YU-Zhejian/art_modern/docs/FAQ.md

 You may also generate SAM/BAM files and extract PE FASTQ from them using `samtools`.

-### Is there an interface for Python, Java, and more?

-We may develop a C interface in the future after the APIs and design of the core library are settled.

 ### How to add adaptors \& primers to the reads?

 Currently, there's no support for such features in the simulator.
 However, you may manually chop your reference genome, add adaptors to them, and use `templ` mode to introduce sequencing errors.

+### How to support new Illumina models?

+The code listed in `deps/ART_profiler_illumina` is Perl files that are used to create ART/`art_modern` profiles out of raw FASTQ files, and I would highly recommend that you create them on your own using the following steps:

+1. Download FASTQ files produced by your desired sequencer, like Illumina NovaSeq.
+2. Use the code in `deps/ART_profiler_illumina` to create ART/`art_modern` compatible profiles out of the FASTQ files.
+3. Use the generated profile with `art_modern` or ART.

+An example of generating HiSeq2000 and HiSeq2500 profiles is at <https://github.com/YU-Zhejian/art_modern/blob/master/explore/benchmark_other_simulators/run-fit.sh>.

+See also: GitHub Issue [#4](https://github.com/YU-Zhejian/art_modern/issues/4).

 ## Software Engineering

+### What kinds of CPUs are supported by the simulator?

+Although this application should theoretically support both endianness, only little endian is tested.
+That is, if you're working on an Intel or AMD CPU, this application should work fine.

+### Is there an interface for Python, Java, and more?

+We may develop a C interface in the future after the APIs and design of the core library are settled.

 ### Why you use `boost::filesystem` instead of `std::filesystem`, which was introduced in C++17?